 Yay.
 I won First Prize and Highly Commended for my Spud Cake.
 As judged by the great Axeman David Foster and our Mayor Jan Bonde.

 Last year sometime I asked Michelle if there were any copies of the Gunns Plains Potato Festival cookbook available for sale.
-At that stage, you could still buy the few remaining copies of the cookbook by calling Yvonne on (03) 64291353.
-They were priced at $20.00 a copy.
+At that stage, you could still buy the few remaining copies and they were priced at $20.00 each.